 6.7 An important development in the past decade has been the recognition of the critical importance of cybersecurity at the highest political levels of national governments.
 This is reflected in the adoption, by many countries, of a whole-of-government approach with the creation of cross-sectoral central coordination mechanisms that usually report directly to Heads of States or governments.

-6.8 Another related development has been the significant number of bilateral discussions taking place among technologically advanced countries and regions, for example the USA-China High-level Joint Dialogues , India-UK Cybersecurity Dialogue, Republic of Korea-Australia Cyber Policy Dialogue, EU-Japan Cyber Dialogue and so on.
+6.8 Another related development has been the significant number of bilateral and multilateral discussions taking place among technologically advanced countries and regions, for example the USA-China High-level Joint Dialogues , India-UK Cybersecurity Dialogue, Republic of Korea-Australia Cyber Policy Dialogue, EU-Japan Cyber Dialogue, the Russia–ASEAN Business Dialogue, BRICS and the SCO, Russia - USA Dialogue on confidence building cooperation in the field of countering threats in using information and telecommunication technologies and telecommunications technologies themselves, Russia - China Dialog on international informational security, Russia and India Dialog on international information security and so on.

 International Multi-stakeholder Partnerships